ThanmaiGR/TransportHub/README.md

 4) Apply migrations:
    python manage.py migrate

+5) Import Sql file into your mysql server
+    MySQL WorkBench
+    i) Under Server Administration on the Home window select the server instance you want to restore database to (Create New Server Instance if doing it first time). ii) Click on Manage Import/Export
+    iii) Click on Data Import/Restore on the left side of the screen. iv) Select Import from Self-Contained File radio button (right side of screen)
+    v) Select the path of .sql
+    vi) Click Start Import button at the right bottom corner of window.

-5) Run the development server: python manage.py runserver
+6) Run the development server: python manage.py runserver

-6) Access the application:
+7) Access the application:
    Open your web browser and go to http://127.0.0.1:8000/